daevlin/Zero2Auto_homework/README.md

 Sample SHA256:
 a0ac02a1e6c908b90173e86c3e321f2bab082ed45236503a21eb7d984de10611  main_bin.exe

-File seems to be compiled Sun Jun 21 16:12:38 2020.
-Seems to be no indication of time stomping.
+File is compiled Sun Jun 21 16:12:38 2020.
+There seems to be no indication of time stomping of the file.

 Looking at the hash on VT we can see that we get some hits